Crystalline silica and silicosis

 The workplace exposure standard

-The workplace exposure standard for respirable crystalline silica that must not be exceeded is 0.1 mg/m3 (eight hour time weighted average).
+From 1 July 2020, the workplace exposure standard for respirable crystalline silica must not be exceeded 0.05 mg/m3 (eight hour time weighted average).

 PCBUs should keep worker exposures to respirable silica dust as low as reasonably practicable.
 Air monitoring will need to be conducted If there is any doubt that the exposure standard is being exceeded or to find out if there is a risk to a worker’s health.